 How many lemons to make homemade lemonade?

 It is based on the size of your lemons and how juicy they are.
 To make one gallon of lemonade using lemons, you likely need 8-10 lemons.
 Our home-grown lemons are HUGE as you can see.
 So for each batch of concentrate to make homemade lemonade we use about 6.
 But when we have some store-bought lemons it takes more and that is what I estimated for this recipe since that is what most people will be using.

 The lemonade concentrate can be frozen for later.
-Each batch of this homemade lemonade concentrate recipe will later make a gallon of lemonade once you mix with the additional water.
-For a half-gallon of homemade lemonade, use a one-quart sized bag of this concentrate recipe.
+Each batch of this homemade lemonade concentrate recipe will later make a gallon of lemonade once you mix it with the additional water.
+For a half-gallon of homemade lemonade, use a one-quart-sized bag of this concentrate recipe.